Skip to main content

 1.3.
 Get Indexer API Endpoint

-The API Endpoint is the destination URL for Indexer API calls, and is assigned per node connected to your project.
-The API Endpoint address can be found on the project Overview page or the Nodes page.
-Click the 'Indexer API Endpoint' button for the target network (Aptos Mainnet or Aptos Testnet) you want to call the Indexer API for, then copy the value and store it securely before use.
-Note that the Indexer API Endpoint includes the API Key, so be careful not to expose it externally.
+The API Endpoint is the destination URL for Indexer API calls, assigned per node connected to your project.
+You can find it on the project Overview page or the Nodes page.
+Click the Indexer API Endpoint button for the target network (Aptos Mainnet or Aptos Testnet) and copy the value for safekeeping.
+Note that the Indexer API Endpoint includes your API Key, so take care not to expose it externally.

 2. Exploring Aptos Indexer API